speak

 The 40th anniversary of the existence of this country is a good reason to begin a far-reaching, open and public discussion.

-We must overcome a ritualization of our political language which longer conveys its intended meaning.
+We must overcome a ritualization of our political language which no longer conveys its intended meaning.

 SUSE WEBER